top of page

 Music Therapy Services

-I am based in Sydney's Inner West (the gateway to the world, perhaps) which places me in the unique position to provide services throughout Sydney.
+I am based in Sydney's Inner West (the gateway to the world, perhaps) which places me in a position to provide services throughout Sydney.

-I believe that Music happens between us and our environment or surroundings, so I believe that Music Therapy intervention is most effective when people are in their own space - whether this is in their house, facility, in a community run space, or where they feel most comfortable.
-Participants don't need to own any music gear - depending on the needs of the participant, I can bring anything from an acoustic guitar and some hand percussion to a full performing rock-n-roll band's worth of gear, with everything in between (including a beat making studio).
+Music happens between us, and our environment or surroundings.
+I believe that Music Therapy intervention is most effective when people are in their own space - whether this is in their house, facility, in a community run space, or where they feel most comfortable.
+Having said this, I also hire a room in the inner west for those who choose to work in the community.
+Participants don't need to own any music gear - I can bring anything from an acoustic guitar and some hand percussion to a full performing rock-n-roll band's worth of gear, with everything in between.

-Person-Centered - also known as Client-Centred - practice is an underpinning element of Music Therapy practice, so it would make sense that our services are dictated by the needs and goals of the participant(s).
+Person-Centered and Trauma Informed Care are key tenets of effective Music Therapy practice.
 Generally, participants engage in Music Therapy Group or Individual sessions but Tele-Health sessions can be arranged too.
 There are a range of benefits to be gained from Group, Individual and Tele-Health sessions, and all Music Therapy programs are individualised to the participant(s).
 It is very important to note that no prior musical experience is necessary for involvement in a Music Therapy program - everyone has the capacity for music making.

 Individual